St. Lawrence University

 “Financial Interest” means any instance in which a person has, directly, or indirectly, through business, investment or Immediate Family: (1) an actual or potential ownership or investment interest in any entity with which the University has, or may reasonably be expected to have, a transaction or arrangement; or (2) an actual or potential Compensation arrangement with the University or with any entity or individual with which the University has, or may reasonably be expected to have, a transaction or arrangement.

-“Related Party” A Related Party includes: (1) any trustee, director, officer, or Key Employee of the University or any Affiliate; (2) Immediate Family of any trustee, director, officer, or Key Employee of the University or any Affiliate; or (3) any entity in which any individual described in clause (1) or (2) of this definition has a thirty-five percent or greater ownership or beneficial interest in or, in the case of a partnership or professional corporation, a direct or indirect ownership interest in excess of five percent.
+“Related Party” A Related Party includes: (1) any trustee, director, officer, or Key Employee of the University or any Affiliate or any other person who exercises the power of trustee, director, officer or Key Employee over the affairs of the University or any Affiliate; (2) Immediate Family of any individual described in clause (1) of this definition; or (3) any entity in which any individual described in clause (1) or (2) of this definition has a thirty-five percent or greater ownership or beneficial interest in or, in the case of a partnership or professional corporation, a direct or indirect ownership interest in excess of five percent.

 Disclosure of Conflicts of Interest:

-Without limiting the general and continuing disclosure obligation set forth in the preceding section, the Associate Vice President of Finance shall distribute annually to all trustees, officers and Key Employees, a form soliciting the disclosure of all potential Conflicts of Interest, including specific information concerning the terms of any contract or transaction with the University and whether the applicable processes set forth in this Policy were used.
-Each trustee, officer and Key Employee shall also annually sign a statement included with the form distributed by the Associate Vice President of Finance which affirms such person:
+Without limiting the general and continuing disclosure obligation set forth in the preceding section, the Associate Vice President of Finance shall distribute annually to all trustees, officers and Key Employees (not including Significant Donors), a form soliciting the disclosure of all potential Conflicts of Interest, including specific information concerning the terms of any contract or transaction with the University and whether the applicable processes set forth in this Policy were used.
+Each trustee, officer and Key Employee (not including Significant Donors) shall also annually sign a statement included with the form distributed by the Associate Vice President of Finance which affirms such person:

 a.
 Has received a copy of this Policy,